 What are the skill levels of each division?
 The National division is always a higher ability division than the American.
 We usually have Federal and/or Continental divisions, which would be lower ability divisions than the American, and we may have a Sunday Open division that is usually the highest quality of play.
 So basically, play in the division that makes you the most happy.
 Here is a sample of our typical divisions…in order of ability, so you can get an idea of which division would best suit your abilities…..Saturday National, Sunday South Bay National, Sunday National 35+, Saturday American 35+, Saturday American, Sunday South Bay American, Sunday Federal, or Sunday Continental.
 And of course keep in mind the age restrictions of a division will influence the overall ability level.

 What do you mean by "highly organized"?
-The LABL has been around since 1989, when the league consisted of 4 teams.
-This season's team count will be 40+.
+The Los Angeles Baseball League leadership has been around since 1989, when the league consisted of 4 teams.
+This past summer season's team count was 30+.
 So we must be doing something right.
 We have our schedules made and posted in a timely fashion.
 We communicate field changes, roster changes, rules changes, or any other information as quickly as possible.
 In short, we communicate!
 Our website has stories, schedules, stats, videos, and all of the information needed to keep you up to date.
 Our Facebook page is filled with important updates, stories, photos, and our players can communicate with other players anytime.

 What does it cost for umpires? $90 per team on gameday; payable prior to the start of the game to the umpires.
 This amount is not included in, or part of the league fees.